 Montreal's dark pearl Thus Owls, aka Swedish-Canadian couple Erika and Simon Angell, have since their debut in 2009 become an original and independent voice on the alternative music scene.
 Simon's harshly charismatic guitar sound blends with the urgency of Erika's vocals to create a sound that bends and stretches their unusual compositions into ever newer and surprising shapes.
 It is in the constantly shifting scenery that Thus Owls find their sound.
 Their soulful adventurousness and musical fluency borrows from every corner of popular music, while pushing boundaries beyond any hackneyed genre classification.

-Thus Owls is releasing their fourth full-length album The Mountain That We Live Upon on September 28th.
+Thus Owls released their fourth full-length album The Mountain That We Live Upon on September 28th, 2018.
 Nine tracks, composed for four guitars, drums and voice, that questions creation from an artistic as well as a biological point of view.
 What does motherhood, parenthood and artistry mean and what happens in the wake of our choices?
 From a jazz oriented, avant-garde rock with chanted poetry, one version and one reality takes shape.
 The unmistakable sound of Erika and Simon Angell carries and brings forward this larger version of Thus Owls into a dynamic, open and free sound where love stands undoubted.

 For their fourth full-length album Thus Owls has collaborated with a seven piece large band.
 The core trio of Erika, Simon and drummer Samuel Joly (Marie-Pierre Arthur, Fred Fortin), is surrounded by three additional guitar players; Laurel Sprengelmeyer (Little Scream), Nicolas Basque (Plants and Animals), Michael Feuerstack (The Luyas) and bass player Marc-André Landry (Matt Holubowski).
 The record also features, Jason Sharp on bass saxophone and Emil Strandberg from Sweden on trumpet.
 The full band was recorded live off the floor, at Hotel2Tango in Montreal, to capture the passion that exists in their powerful and dynamic live performances.
 The new album will be the first release on Erika and Simon’s new independent label and artistic home; For The Living And The Dead.